 KPI reporting is typically presented visually in the form of an interactive dashboard.
 KPI dashboards give managers a quick overview of the essential data points associated with your specific key performance indicators.

 KPI dashboards present your KPIs in an easily digestible format so managers can quickly analyze and extract the most crucial information to help them optimize their overall strategy.

 How to measure KPI

-If you’re going to be successful in your KPI tracking, then you need to build a proper KPI measurement framework.
+If you’re going to be successful in your KPI tracking, then you need to build a proper KPI measurement framework, or use a KPI Tree Template.
 Here are six steps to setting a framework for your KPI measurement:

 1. Determine your main goal(s)

 The first step to measuring your KPIs is to first identify which KPIs you'll be tracking.
 To figure out your KPIs, you need to first determine the goal you and your team are working towards.
 For instance, the goal of a specific marketing campaign could be to generate $50,000 in revenue or bring in 50 leads.
 No matter what your goal is, we’ll use it to establish KPIs.

 2. Establish primary KPIs

 Now that you have your overall goal, it’s time to establish your primary KPIs.
 These are significant KPIs designed to measure the overall results of your campaign and whether it was a success or not.
 Some primary KPI examples include the amount of revenue generated by specific channels like email marketing or Facebook ads.
 Or, if your goal is brand awareness, it could be your overall reach or impressions on different social platforms.